 Even though technically veterans can be eligible by proving that their current illness was caused by Agent Orange exposure (in other words, proving a direct service connection), there are roadblocks to proving this.

-Check to see if the ship(s) you served on went into the inland waterways of Vietnam or into the coastal waters by viewing the VA's Ship List.
+Though no longer necessary to qualify for benefits, you can check to see if the ship(s) you served on went into the inland waterways of Vietnam or into the coastal waters by viewing the VA's Ship List.
 If so, check your military records (read about how to obtain military records) for proof that you served aboard the ship.
 If you can prove you were on a ship that operated on an inland waterway, no further documentation is necessary.
-But if your ship was in the close coastal waters, had crew who went ashore, or docked in Vietnam, you will have to provide a written statement that you went ashore.
-If you do not provide this statement, you will be ineligible for presumptive service connection.
+But if your ship was in the close coastal waters, had crew who went ashore, or docked in Vietnam, you can provide a written statement that you went ashore.

-There is a special rule permitting presumptive service connection for certain diseases based merely on service in Vietnam without a requirement of stepping foot on land or serving in inland or coastal waterways.
-Blue water veterans can be eligible for presumptive service connections for these conditions:
+Even before the November 2020 ruling, there was a special rule permitting presumptive service connection for certain diseases based merely on service in Vietnam without a requirement of stepping foot on land or serving in inland or coastal waterways.
+Blue water veterans can be eligible for presumptive service connections for non-Hodgkin lymphoma.
+While non-Hodgkin lymphoma has many different subtypes, including B-cell lymphomas such as chronic lymphocytic leukemia (CLL) and small-cell lymphocytic lymphoma (SLL), the VA doesn't automatically recognize that all cases of CLL and SLL are non-Hodgkin lymphoma.
+If you have one of these subtypes, ask your oncologist to write a letter explaining why your specific instance of cancer is classified as a non-Hodgkin lymphoma.